-If you need more reasons to love this card, you should know that Discover will match the cash back rewards you earn during your first year of using the card (also known as Cashback Match).
+If you need more reasons to love this card, you should know that Discover will match the cash back rewards you earn at the end of your first year of using the card (also known as Cashback Match™).
 This applies to rewards that are processed during the first 12 billing periods or 365 days from account opening (whichever is longer), so be aware that purchases you make right before that first year is up may not qualify for the match if they aren’t processed in time.
 Rewards are matched at a 1:1 rate.

 For example, if you meet the $1,500 maximum spend in each quarter’s rotating bonus category, plus charge $5,000 in other spending over the course of the year, you would earn $350 in cash back.
-Then, the Cashback Match welcome offer would earn you another $350 at the end of the year.
-Given that other no-annual-fee credit cards don’t usually offer more than $200 in sign-up bonuses, this works out to a pretty generous reward.
+Then, the Cashback Match™ welcome offer would earn you another $350 at the end of the year.
+Given the fact other no-annual-fee credit cards typically don’t offer more than $200 in sign-up bonuses, this works out to a pretty generous reward.

 If you opt in, Discover will provide credit report monitoring and send you alerts if your Social Security number shows up on a website that isn’t visible to search engines.

-Cardmembers have access to 24/7 customer service, either by sending an online message or calling the 800 number.
+Cardmembers also have access to 24/7 customer service, either by sending an online message or calling the 800 number.
 Additionally, Discover lets you customize your card’s appearance with one of 25 available designs.

-The Discover it Cash Back will likely be worth it for people who can change up their spending each quarter to maximize their bonus category earnings.
+The Discover it® Cash Back will likely be worth it for people who can change up their spending each quarter to maximize their bonus category earnings.
 Considering Discover announces its categories well in advance, many will find this doable.
 Further, this card has no annual fee, so you don’t need to worry about the cost of membership outweighing the rewards.

-That said, the Discover it Cash Back may not be the right fit for everyone.
+That said, the Discover it® Cash Back may not be the right fit for everyone.
 It requires activating the rotating categories each quarter, and if you forget to do this, you’ll miss out on the card’s most valuable rewards.
 While it’s relatively easy to activate the bonus categories online, on the mobile app or over the phone, it still takes a little bit of effort.

 The bottom line

-The Discover it Cash Back is best known for its rotating bonus categories and Cashback Match welcome offer.
-But if you’d prefer rewards that don’t change from season to season, you might be better served by a Discover card with stable bonus categories — such as the Discover it® chrome.
+The Discover it® Cash Back is best known for its rotating bonus categories and Cashback Match™ welcome offer.
+But if you’d prefer rewards that don’t change from season to season, you might be better served by a Discover card with stable bonus categories — such as the Discover it® Chrome.
 This card gets you 2 percent back at gas stations and restaurants (on up to $1,000 in combined purchases per quarter, then 1 percent), as well as 1 percent back on all other spending.
 You’ll also get the chance to have all the cash back you earned matched after the first year.
-Of course, you could also go with a card that offers a flat rewards rate on purchases, like the Wells Fargo Active Cash® Card.
+Of course, you could also go with a card that offers a flat rewards rate on purchases, like the Wells Fargo Active Cash.